-- Receipt of applications after 12:00 p.m. (based on clock in City Hall Community and Economic Development Dept. lobby) on January 3, 2023. - Incomplete applications. - Applications which do not provide services within the city limits of Palm Bay, meet a National Objective under the HUD regulations, or meet a strategy contained within the City's CDBG 5-Year Consolidated Plan. - Applications that are for a continuation of a service for an existing public service but do not show an increased level of service.
+- Receipt of proposals after 3:30 p.m. (based on clock in City Hall Community and Economic Development Dept. lobby) on January 6, 2025. - Incomplete proposals.

-No grace period will be allowed for missing components to be submitted.
-NOTE: Supplemental information necessary for clarification will only be accepted if it is requested by city staff.
+- Proposals which do not provide services within the city limits of Palm Bay, meet a National Objective under the HUD regulations, or meet a strategy contained within the City's CDBG 5-Year Consolidated Plan. - Proposals that are for a continuation of a service for an existing public service but do not show an increased level of service. - No grace period will be allowed for missing components to be submitted.
+NOTE: Supplemental information necessary for clarification will only be accepted if it is requested by city staff. - Not submitting the most recent financial audit or financial statements. - For existing agencies, the PY2025 must meet or exceed the following level of service: Greater Melbourne PAL-28 youth; Brevard Alzheimer's Foundation 131 seniors; Catholic Charities 18 participants, Conklin Davis for Visually Impaired 30 participants.